-- Nathan Vaughn (Undergrad Researcher, graduated May 2015, currently a graduate student at University of Michigan) – Bifurcations in Thin-Film Traveling Waves – Resulting in Publication “A numerical study of traveling waves for a model of thin films in cylindrical domains”
+- Nathan Vaughn (graduated May 2015, currently a graduate student at University of Michigan) – Bifurcations in Thin-Film Traveling Waves – Resulting in Publication “A numerical study of traveling waves for a model of thin films in cylindrical domains”

 Metropolis rates in crystal evolution problems and spin systems, coarse graining, numerics and convergence.
 Results now partially contained in this publication.

 - Alan Luner (graduated May 2018, now a graduate student in Applied Math at Johns Hopkins) – Working on using Finite Element solvers to understand properties of fluid flow in different geometries and to construct nonlinear solutions to problems related to Density Functional Theory.

 - Isabel Bors (graduated May 2020) – Behavior of eigenfunctions under spectral flow-type perturbations.
 Honors Thesis resulted in a joint publication.